fedeantuna/clean-solution-template/README.md

 ### Application

 This layer contains all application logic.
 It is dependent on the domain layer, but has no dependencies on any other layer or project.
 This layer defines interfaces that are implemented by outside layers.
-For example, if the application need to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.
+For example, if the application needs to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.

 ### Infrastructure

-This layer contains classes for accessing external resources such as file systems, web services, smtp, and so on.
+This layer contains classes for accessing external resources such as file systems, web services, SMTP, and so on.
 These classes should be based on interfaces defined within the application layer.

 ### Presentation

 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
-Therefore only Startup.cs should reference Infrastructure.
+Therefore only ConfigureServices.cs, Configure.cs and Program.cs should be able to reference Infrastructure.

 ## Tests Overview

 ### Unit Tests

-Our definition of Unit Test is a test that takes a layer in isolation and mocks every external dependency or those that belongs to a different layer.
-We rely on DI to obtain the SUTs and the configuration for it can be found in the ServiceProviderBuilder class.
+Our definition of Unit Test is a test that takes a layer in isolation and mocks everything else.
+We rely on DI to obtain the SUTs, the configuration for it can be found in the ServiceProviderBuilder class.
 These tests will run isolated from one another, making xUnit a great tool for the job.
 No test should depend on the execution or state of a previous test.
-Everything that relates to the database will be done using an InMemory Database.
+Everything that relates to the database will be done using an InMemory Database for the Infrastructure layer and Moq for the Application layer.

 ### Integration Tests